miladesmailpour/e-commerce-back-bnd/README.md

 ## Installation

-config the database ans seeding it
+config the database and seed it

 ```
-mysql:
+MySQL:
 source db/schema.sql
 node:
 npm install